serverpod/serverpod/packages/serverpod/README.md

     var myRow = Company(name: 'Serverpod corp.', employees: []);
     await session.db.insert(myRow);

-After the row has been inserted, you can access its `id` through the `id` field of the serializable object.
+After the object has been inserted, it's `id` field is set from its row in the database.

-## Finding a single row
+### Finding a single row
 You can find a single row, either by its `id` or using an expression.
 You need to pass a reference to the table description in the call.
 Table descriptions are accessible through global variables with the object's class name preceded by a `t`.

     var myCompany = await session.db.findById(tCompany, companyId) as Company?;

 If no matching row is found, `null` is returned.
-You can also search for rows using expressions using the `where` parameter.
+You can also search for rows using expressions with the `where` parameter.

     var myCompany = await session.db.findSingleRow(
       tCompany,
       where: tCompany.name.equals('My Company'),
     );

-## Finding multiple rows
+### Finding multiple rows
 To find multiple rows, use the same principle as for finding a single row.
 Returned will be a `List` of `TableRow`s.
 Iterate over the list to access the indivitual rows.

     var rows = await session.db.find(